 Helen O’Hara, editor-at-large and freelancer at Empire Magazine and one of the hosts of the Empire Podcast (and one of our favorite guests), joins Daryl and Jay to dig deeper into Steven Spielberg’s film, READY PLAYER ONE…

 Want more from Helen O’Hara and The Story Geeks?
-Check out our podcast focusing on Captain America’s character journey throughout the MCU.Patreon Exclusive: READY PLAYER ONE Aftercast
+Check out our podcast focusing on Captain America’s character journey throughout the MCU.Unlock this content on Patreon!

 The Story Geeks bloggers Anthony Holdier and Ashley Pauls respond with an additional perspective to the same questions discussed in the podcast.
 Want to share your own take?
 Join the conversation in The Story Geeks Facebook group!